tiwai/salsa-lib/README.md

 When ``--enable-abicheck`` is given, each open function checks the ABI compatibility with the installed library.

+When ``--enable-time64`` is passed, the library enforces to use the 64bit timespec and 64bit-compatible PCM ioctls even if the libc is still with 32bit time.
+It's good for testing the 64bit time support.

 All these options can be enabled via a single option, ``--enable-everything``, for your convenience.